-When an incident arises in which a person believes that they have been subjected to discrimination or harassment as defined in this policy, it should be addressed as soon as possible.
-In many cases, informal actions can be taken that will effectively stop the behavior or actions; however, informal resolution is never required to resolve a concern.
-If the attempts made by the reporting party do not stop the misconduct, or if the reporting party does not feel that they can confront the offending individual or needs help in the process, then contact with the following individuals may be made:
+When a Complainant believes that they have been subjected to behaviors that would be prohibited under this policy, it should be addressed as soon as possible.
+It is important for the College to have the opportunity to stop the behaviors that are being experienced before a hostile environment is created.
+While in many cases informal actions can be taken that will effectively stop the behavior or actions; informal actions are never required to resolve a concern.
+If the attempts made by the Complainant do not stop the misconduct, or if the Complainant does not feel that they can confront the individual engaging in the conduct or needs help in the process, then the Assistant Vice President for Equity, Diversity and Inclusion can assist in identifying the appropriate College Authority to address the issue.
+Examples of informal action include: